Fenway17/hyphens-web-scraper/INSTRUCTIONS.md

-# HOW TO RUN API REQUEST SCRIPT
+# HOW TO RUN HEALTHHUB API REQUEST SCRIPT

 -   Use `npm run start-api-request` to run the HTTP-API-request script

 -   Approximately < 5 mins of total runtime needed

-# POSSIBLE REQUIRED CHANGES
+## POSSIBLE REQUIRED CHANGES

 -   `.env` contains paramaters that are used in the HTTP request to contact the website API to obtain HTTP response packets containing required information; this prevents